Criminal Background Check — Country Guide

 6-Month Validity — Strict

-Korean Immigration only accepts CRCs dated within 6 months of your E-2 visa application.
+Korean Immigration only accepts CRCs dated within 6 months of your contract start date.
 Time the request so the apostille is completed 2–3 months before your departure — too early and it expires, too late and you miss EPIK's deadline.

 National-Level Only